Environmental Health & Safety

 - Christmas trees and related decorations are not permitted in corridors, aisles, stairways or passageways.
 Trees and related decorations are not allowed to obstruct the view of exit signs and reduce required exit widths.

-- The following combustible materials are prohibited for use in holiday decorations – hay or straw, bamboo, dry moss, wood shavings, dry leaves, wood back, corn stalks and corn shucks, saw dust, tumbleweed, flammable powders or liquids, plastic sheeting/pallets, cotton batting, flock, paper streamers or confetti in large quantities.
+- The following combustible materials are prohibited for use in holiday decorations – hay or straw, bamboo, dry moss, wood shavings, dry leaves, wood bark, corn stalks and corn shucks, saw dust, tumbleweed, flammable powders or liquids, plastic sheeting/pallets, cotton batting, flock, paper streamers or confetti in large quantities.

 - Electric light sets used shall bear the Underwriters’ Laboratories (UL) or Factory Mutual (FM) label and be identified for indoor use.